-Anti-Villain: He accidentally kills Kamille's mom (believing that the capsule she was in contained a bomb) and is very nasty when he fights, but when he does grow fond of someone else, he genuinely cares for said person and heavily grieves if he loses him/her.
+Anti-Villain: He accidentally kills Kamille's mom (believing that the capsule she was contained in was a bomb) and is very nasty when he fights, but when he does grow fond of someone else, he genuinely cares for said person and grieves if he loses him/her.
 He also takes his responsibilities as an officer quite seriously, and doesn't lose men lightly.

 Of course, there's also his actions during the Jaburo evacuation.
 And he doesn't really care about civilians either.

-Badass Normal: For most the show, Jerid demonsrates no Newtype powers.
+Badass Normal: For most the show, Jerid demonstrates no Newtype powers.
 He's still one of the few people who can give Kamille a run for his money.